 - Mint, fresh: 4 leaves

 - Extra Virgin Olive Oil (EVOO): to taste

 - Salt and pepper: to taste

-Tip: If you prefer, you can use frozen broad beans and get almost the same final result.
-Just make sure to take the beans out of the freezer a few hour before cooking!
+If you are going to use frozen broad beans just make sure to take them out of the freezer a few hour before cooking.

-Tip: Do not add any fat to the pan where you’re frying the bacon!
-That means no oil, no butter and no margarine: the bacon is fatty enough to not burn, and will actually become crispier than if you’d add fat.
+Tip: Do not add any fat to the pan where you’re frying Guanciale.
+That means no oil, no butter and no margarine since Guanciale is fatty enough and it will release its fat.

-Serve warm, topped with a generous handful of pecorino and some freshly ground black pepper.
+Serve warm topped with a generous handful of grated Pecorino cheese and some freshly ground black pepper.